Step by Step Guide on How to Install Wildcard SSL Certificate on Multiple Servers.

 Installing Wildcard SSL Certificate on additional servers

 Once you have completed the above process of installing your Wildcard SSL on the primary server, it’s time to do the same for your additional servers.
 To do this, you will need to copy your private key from the primary server and paste it to the additional servers.
 You must keep your private key secure always because should it be compromised; your Wildcard SSL Certificate has been rendered useless.
-Else, you can reissue the current certificate as reissues are free of cost and install reissued SSL on desired server.
+Else, you can reissue the current certificate as reissues are free of cost and install reissued SSL on the desired server.

 As seen in the above article, it is indeed possible to host your different sub-domains on multiple servers without having to incur the notorious costs of getting an SSL certificate for each one of them.
 A Cheap Wildcard SSL Certificate from ClickSSL.net is guaranteed to offer the protection you need for all your sub-domains across multiple servers.
 The installation process is quite easy as seen above and you can then sit back and enjoy 24/7 security for your website.